 5. Date of the accident;

-6. Time of the accident;
+6. Local time of the accident;

 8. Property damaged and extent of damage, if any or known; and